Adarsh-Liju/ProjectTurtle/README.md

 ## Future Additions

 The future releases will add
-- A `requirements.txt` curated for the type of domain the user is working on
+- A `requirements.txt` curated for the type of domain the user is working on (this is under `dev` stage)
 - Addition of new languages like `Go` and `Julia`.

 ## Maintainer